CREWdecisions/elicitr/tests/testthat/_snaps/get_data.md

     Condition
       Error in `elic_cont_get_data()`:
       !
 Incorrect value for `elic_types`:
-      x The incorrect short code is "2". i See "Elicitation types" in `elicitr::elic_cont_get_data()`.
+      x "2" is not in the list of available short codes. i See "Elicitation types" in `elicitr::elic_cont_get_data()`.

 ---